joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/10/31/style/heidi-klum-halloween-costume-medusa.html

 **Can Shohei Ohtani, the Dodgers' Game 7 starter, pitch and hit them to a title?**\
-`A team source confirmed that Ohtani will start Game 7 for the Dodgers against the Blue Jays' 41-year-old future Hall of Famer Max Scherzer.`\
+`A team source confirmed Ohtani will start Game 7 for the Dodgers against the Blue Jays' 41-year-old future Hall of Famer Max Scherzer.`\
 https://nytimes.com/athletic/6767933/2025/10/31/shohei-ohtani-dodgers-game-7-pitching/

 **Cozy, Classy and Sporty Socks We Adore **\